 2. Improper Food Costing

 Food costing is one of the most critical aspects of managing a delivery-only restaurant business.
-In spite of the favorable dynamics, even a cloud kitchen business is vulnerable to inflated food costs.
+In spite of the favourable dynamics, even a cloud kitchen business is vulnerable to inflated food costs.
 Lack of standardization during the food preparation process, poor inventory management, and excessive wastage are some of the leading causes of escalated food costs.

 Use a standard food cost system and invest in a robust POS system that tracks the opening and closing inventory stock, records every sale, and analyzes the hidden costs that go unnoticed in terms of food wastage or excessive stocking.

-3. Lack of Consistency
+3. Lack Of Consistency

 Inconsistency is often the primary reason why restaurants fail and shut down permanently.
 The competition in the cloud kitchen space is also rising as more restaurants are pivoting to online delivery models.
 Therefore for a cloud-kitchen business, maintaining consistency standards while delivering food and services is exceptionally crucial for increasing the customer retention rate and building brand loyalty among customers.
 Ensure that you have standard restaurant operations guidelines to maintain consistency levels.

-4. Ineffective Menu pricing and planning
+4. Ineffective Menu Pricing And Planning